openmcp-project/docs/docs/about/design/service-provider-design.md

 - platform specific features (in xp e.g. late initialize, external-name and pause annotations), enables us to implement platform features for all service providers (a `ServiceProvider` only needs to update their runtime dependency)
 - handling of cross-cutting concerns like event recording, logging, metrics, rate limits

-The following overview illustrates the layers in a simplified way:
+The following overview illustrates the layers of a `ServiceProvider` controller a simplified way:

 | Layer | Description |
 | :--- | :--- |